Janipher/system_engineering-devops/0x00-shell_basics/README.md

-Script that lists all files including hidden files of current directory parent directory and /boot respectively in long format
+Script that prints the type of file of /tmp/iamafile